 Periodontal disease is diagnosed by your dentist or dental hygienist during a periodontal examination.
 This type of exam should always be part of your regular dental check-up.

 A periodontal probe (small dental instrument) is gently used to measure the sulcus (pocket or space) between the tooth and the gums.
-You may have heard them calling off numbers (2, 3, 4, 3, 5 etc.) during your exam.
-These numbers relate to the depth.
+You may have heard your dentist calling off numbers (2, 3, 4, 3, 5 etc.) during your exam.
+These numbers relate to the depth of the pocket space.
 The depth of a healthy sulcus measures three millimeters or less and does not bleed.
 The periodontal probe helps indicate if pockets are deeper than three millimeters.
-As periodontal disease progresses, the pockets usually get deeper.
+As periodontal disease progresses, the pockets get deeper due to advancing bone loss.

 Drs.
 Versman, Heller, Beckman or one of our hygienists will use pocket depths, amount of bleeding, inflammation, tooth mobility, etc., to make a diagnosis that will fall into a category below: